May I introduce you to my May garden?

 Then we built this homestead on a 3-acre parcel in the Kootenay mountains.

 With so many coniferous trees, we would never again need to buy firewood.
-We also inherited enough rock that we’d have to blast for a house foundation, a garden bed, a driveway, and we’d line every last garden with rocks.
+We also inherited enough rock that we’d have to blast for a house foundation, a garden bed, and a driveway, and we’d line every last garden with rocks.

 Every last bit of soil was brought in by me.